20880101/CDTKPMNC/README.md

 # Init user to db:
 Call this get request on browser: http://localhost:8080/users/initData

-# Init user to db:
+# Init location to DB:
 Call this get request on browser: http://localhost:8080/users/initDataLocation

 # Filter data in mongodb: